Marijan Čabraja

-Marijan Čabraja (born 25 February 1997) is a Croatian professional football player who plays as a left-back for Scottish Premiership side Hibernian.
+Marijan Čabraja (born 25 February 1997) is a Croatian professional footballer who plays as a left-back for Croatian Football League side Rijeka.

 Club career

 Čabraja made his Prva HNL debut for Gorica on 11 August 2018 in a game against Inter Zaprešić.

 On 1 February 2021, he signed for Dinamo Zagreb.

 On 13 July 2022, Čabraja signed a three-year deal with Scottish Premiership side Hibernian.

+After one season in Scotland, he returned to Croatian football with Rijeka.

 International career

 Čabraja represented Croatia U19 at the 2016 UEFA European Under-19 Championship.